gitlabhq/gitlabhq/doc/gitlab-basics/command-line-commands.md

 A clone of the project will be created in your computer.

-:warning: If you clone your project via an URL contains username/password combination, if it contains special characters they must be url encoded
+>**Note:** If you clone your project via an URL contains username/password combination, if it contains special characters they must be url encoded

 ### Go into a project, directory or file to work in it